Seiminmang Manchong

-Seiminmang Manchong (born 10 January 2000), also known as Mangku Kuki, is an Indian professional footballer who plays as a forward for Sudeva Delhi in the I-League.
+Seiminmang Manchong (born 10 January 2000), also known as Mangku Kuki, is an Indian professional footballer who plays as a forward for the I-League club Gokulam Kerala.

 Club career

 Born in Manipur, Manchong began his career with local club TRAU before joining the youth squad at Royal Wahingdoh in Shillong, Meghalaya.

 In 2017, Manchong joined the Delhi Dynamos youth squad and immediately joined their reserve side in the I-League 2nd Division.
 Manchong played in Delhi Dynamos Reserves first match of the season against Lonestar Kashmir on 21 March 2018.
 He scored the only goal as his side won 1–0.

 Delhi Dynamos / Odisha

 On 16 August 2018, it was announced that Manchong would be called up to the Delhi Dynamos senior pre-season squad prior to the 2018–19 season.
 A month later, on 22 September, it was announced that Manchong would officially be part of the senior squad for the upcoming season.

 Manchong made his senior debut for the club on 17 October 2018 against ATK.
 He came on as an 87th-minute substitute for Pritam Kotal as Odisha lost 1–2.